Captain Action Toy

-Released in 1965 by the Ideal Toy Corporation of Canada, this action figure was thought to have of been produced in direct competition to the widely popular 12″ GI Joe by Hasbro.
-Instead of having a military feel as seen on other action figures at the time, Ideal chose to have their action figure focus more on comic book and television heroes.
+The Captain Action Figure was released by the Ideal Toy Corporation in the USA in Spring, 1966.
+The action figure was thought to have of been produced in direct competition to the widely popular 12″ GI Joe by Hasbro.
+Instead of having a military feel as seen on other action figures at the time, the Ideal Toy Corporation chose to have their action figure focus more on comic book characters and television heroes.

 Ideal developed a plan to market a basic figure and then sell fully loaded outfits and accessories individually.
 This plan worked, with the basic action figure toy of Captain Action selling tremendously well, with the various character outfits following.

 The second line that was released in 1967 added Tonto, Buck Rogers, Spider Man and The Green Hornet.
 The Lone Ranger costume underwent a color change from red to blue.
 Also in 1967, a Video-Matic flicker rings were included with each outfit.
-These figurines were sold in window display boxes which are quite rare today.
+These figures were sold in window display boxes which are quite rare today.
+Below we see the original 9 figures released in their new packaging (at the top of the image), followed by the second line of figures (at the bottom of the image).

-A second box design and offering was issues by Ideal, with Captain Action now coming with a 4 foot parachute.
+A second box design and offering was issues by the Ideal Toy Corporation, with Captain Action now coming with a 4 foot parachute.
 Only seven outfits can now be seen on the box, with Steve Canyon and Captain America not present.
-This box is considered to be the hardest to obtain among collectors.
+An instructional page also came in the box on the correct use of the parachute.

 The Captain Action line was officially discontinued in 1969.